SunJenry/FloatWindow/README.md

 # FloatWindow
-A demo show how to add float window in Android.
+A project show how to add float window in Android.

-In this demo, you will find a more elegant way to use float window.
+In this project, you will find a more elegant way to use float window.
 Especially, if you deal with special ROM.🙃